 The Chaotic Good alignment is fun to play because you can be a good character but be free to choose how you do good in the world.
 You won’t blindly follow the orders of anyone sending you on a quest without first considering if it will benefit the world.

-Chaotic Good can be a dangerous alignment if your character becomes so obsessed with rebelling against the existing order of things, that they negatively affect good people that have succeeded within that system.
+Chaotic Good can cause problems if your character becomes so obsessed with rebelling against the existing order of things, that they negatively affect good people that have succeeded within that system.

-Chaotic Good is a perfect alignment for a rebellious, cheeky, lovable rogue, a wandering laid-back bard, or an insanely happy tiefling with a love for rock!
+Chaotic Good is a perfect alignment for a rebellious, cheeky, lovable rogue, a wandering laid-back bard, or a really happy tiefling with a love for rock!
 That was Chaotic Good character in one of our D&D campaigns.
 He’s the mini in the picture for this article – Damien, a Hellborn Wizard (link to Amazon).
-Notice the devil horns position of his hand!
+Notice his hand!